Brittany Broski: Public image

+Tomlinson's fanbase is known as "Broski Nation".
 In 2020, Josh Kaplan of The Telegraph called Tomlinson "one of TikTok's biggest stars".
 Writing for i-D, Tom Prior referred to her as a "TikTok superstar" and named a video of her rapping in the voice of English singer Adele as one of the 20 best TikToks of 2020.
 L'Officiel included her on their list of "People Who Made Us Laugh in 2020".
+Broski was described in 2022 as the "patron saint of memes" in HuffPost, while BuzzFeed referred to her as a "TikTok star".
+In 2022, Interview referred to Tomlinson as a "meme queen-turned-internet icon".
+Today's Kristian Burt wrote in 2023 that Tomlinson had "conquer[ed] the land of TikTok in a matter of years" and that she had created a "Gen-Z media empire".
+Ellie Rudy of Los Angeles called her "a prominent ally to the queer and drag community" and a "bit of a drag icon" for her association with drag queen Trixie Mattel.